Eshelman History, Family Crest & Coats of Arms

 - Kathy Eshelman, American Republican politician, Alternate Delegate to Republican National Convention from Ohio, 2008

-- E. B. Eshelman, American Democrat politician, Delegate to Democratic National Convention from Ohio, 1864, 1888
+- E. B. Eshelman, American Democratic Party politician, Delegate to Democratic National Convention from Ohio, 1864, 1888

 - William Robert Eshelman (1921-2004), American pacifist, editor, and librarian